BORCH Editions

 Andreas Eriksson

 A fundamental fascination with nature and the landscape forms the basis of Andreas Eriksson’s practice.
 His work is often based on everyday phenomena and the surrounding scenery of his home in Sweden.
-Risberg, the title of the etching he created with BORCH Editions, refers to Dalarna in central Sweden.
-The topography of tonalities is inspired by this area and its nature.
-Most of Dalarna is covered in coniferous forest and large hilly granite terrain.
-Eriksson has sandblasted the copper plates to creating soft gradients and add a sense of tactile touch to the etching.
+Eriksson’s poetic translations of his natural environment are created in a variety of media including painting, photography, sculpture, tapestry, installation and printmaking.

 Andreas Eriksson, born in 1975 in Björsäter, Sweden, lives and works in Medelplana, Sweden.
 Eriksson has been collaborating with BORCH Editions since 2021.

-Idun Baltzersen, born in 1987 in Trondheim, Norway, lives and works in Stockholm, Sweden.
+Ann Lislegaard was born in Tønsberg, Norway, in 1962 and lives and works in Copenhagen.
 She has been collaborating with BORCH Editions since 2023.

 Prags Boulevard 49 E, 11